VirtusLab/crypt/README.md

     # AWS_DEFAULT_REGION is only read if AWS_SDK_LOAD_CONFIG is also set,
     # and AWS_REGION is not also set.
     AWS_DEFAULT_REGION=us-east-1

-**Note that assuming AWS IAM role is not within the scope of crypt - you must do it yourself and provide valid credentials.**

 For more details take a look at [Package session provides configuration for the SDK's service clients.](https://docs.aws.amazon.com/sdk-for-go/api/aws/session/).